 Graduate Head Resident

-Supervisory and Advisory ResponsibilitiesRA/CA Supervision: The GHR supervises student staff and supports them in their efforts to:
+- RA/CA Supervision: The GHR supervises student staff and supports them in their efforts to:

-- Work with residents to develop class identity, campus spirit, and pride in the College and the University.
+c) work with residents to develop class identity, campus spirit, and pride in the College and the University.

 The RA and CA position descriptions should be consulted for a full description of the RA/CA responsibilities, which the GHR supports in a supervisory capacity.
 The RA/CA position descriptions parallel in many ways the GHR job description and contain, in particular, additional information on encouraging a positive social environment, creating an inclusive and respectful environment, and fostering intellectual growth, functions in which it is crucial that the GHR support the staff.

 Support and Referral Responsibilities

-- The GHR assists staff in actively listening, seeking appropriate consultation and making necessary referrals.
+- Counseling and Advising: The GHR assists staff in actively listening, seeking appropriate consultation and making necessary referrals.
 The GHR is aware of campus resources and helps make staff aware of them.
 Each staff team will have a designated consultant from the University Counseling Center.
 It is the responsibility of the GHR to foster this liaison relationship by inviting the consultant periodically to attend staff meetings or gatherings, or to meet individually with the consultant.

-- The GHR assists students in understanding expectations and developing behavioral standards appropriate to group living in an academic institution.
+- Behavioral Problems: The GHR assists students in understanding expectations and developing behavioral standards appropriate to group living in an academic institution.
 When necessary, a GHR may confront individuals whose behavior is unacceptable and, where appropriate, refer cases to the student conduct system.

 Training and Administrative Responsibilities

-- GHRs perform other job-related responsibilities as requested by the immediate supervisor, or other Residential Life staff.
+6. Additional Duties: GHRs perform other job-related responsibilities as requested by the immediate supervisor, or other Residential Life staff.